Student Outcomes

 Flexible Logos

-This project teaches the use of computational programming to produce interactive outcomes and physical prints focusing on the intersection between graphic design and code.
-The project requires the students to create a logomark that has a range of expressions by changing the variables.
-The goal of the project is to learn systematic thinking, algorithm, and modularity.
+In this project, students learn the art of employing computational programming to generate interactive digital designs and physical prints, emphasizing on the intersection between graphic design and coding.
+The task entails creating a flexible logo that can assume a variety of expressions by changing specific variables.
+The primary aim of this project is to cultivate systematic thinking, algorithmic proficiency, and an appreciation for modularity in design.

 Generative Posters

-The assignment is to develop an abstract pattern reflecting the structure of one of the student’s favorite songs.
+In this assignment, students are tasked with crafting an abstract pattern inspired by the structural elements of their favorite songs.
 Using programming languages, students are asked to recreate an existing program by using “for” and “if” statements.
-The aim of the project is to generate various patterns with formal aesthetic interest through changing parameters.
-They included a brief explaining which song they have selected and how they interpreted its sonic structures into visual patterns.
+The objective of the project is to generate a diverse array of patterns characterized by their formal aesthetic appeal, all achieved by manipulating key parameters.
+To add depth to their work, students are rerquired to provide a brieft explanation of their song choice and an interpretation of how they translated the sonic structures into visual patterns.

 Generative Collages